Skip to content

 Welcome PDF Print E-mail

-SEWASP provides lessons for participants with all types of disabilities including:
+SEWASP provides lessons for participants with all types of disabilities including, but not limited to:

-• motor and physical (spinal cord injury, cerebral palsy, multiple sclerosis (MS), spina bifida, etc.)
+• physical (spinal cord injury, cerebral palsy, spina bifida, multiple sclerosis, muscular dystrophy)

-SEWASP is a community effort of Our Participants, Dedicated Volunteers, Generous Sponsors, and IndependenceFirst.
-SEWASP is a chapter of Disabled Sports USA and member of Community Health Charities of Wisconsin .
+SEWASP is a community effort of Our Participants, Dedicated Volunteers, and Generous Sponsors.
+SEWASP is a member of Move United (previously Disabled Sports USA / DSUSA).

 Lesson Status